 Public Health Programs

 Because the degrees and specialties offered by colleges and universities are almost as varied as the jobs they lead to, choosing the right program is integral to finding the career you desire.
 You can be a laboratory assistant, nutrition specialist, number cruncher, administrator, or social worker.
 Areas of specialty include:

 - Health services administration

 - Public health practice—family health, oral health, etc.

 Programs and degrees in public health are available at traditional and online universities across the nation.
-Information about schools of public health offering accredited programs can be found on the Web at the Council on Education for Public Health, the Association of Schools of Public Health, and other sites.
+Information about schools of public health offering accredited programs can be found from the Council on Education for Public Health and the Association of Schools of Public Health, among others.

 There are two basic types of advanced public health degrees: academic and professional.
 Academic degrees (commonly the M.S., Ph.D., and Sc.D.) are sought by individuals wanting to perform research or teach in colleges or universities.
 Professional degrees, most often the M.P.H. degree, the Dr.P.H. degree, and the M.H.A. degree, are more oriented to public health practice in hospitals, state and federal agencies, community-based organizations, international agencies, and traditional health departments.

 The following are some public health degree options: